 For instance, the judge could decide to set conditions on your release or offer other alternatives to ensure that you’ll appear in court when required.
 Either way, you must be working with a reliable team.

-Amistad Bail Bonds is a leading bail bond provider known for having highly effective strategies that help clients get out of jail quickly.
+Amistad Bail and Immigration Bonds is a leading bail bond provider known for having highly effective strategies that help clients get out of jail quickly.
 Speak with our licensed bail agent today for a free consultation.